nylas/nylas-mail/docs/FAQ.md

 ### Do I have to use React?

 The short answer is yes, you need to use React.
-The {ComponentRegistry} expects React components, so you'll need to create them to extend the Nylas Mail interface.
+The {ComponentRegistry} expects React components, so you'll need to create them to extend the N1 interface.

 However, if you have significant code already written in another framework, like Angular or Backbone, it's possible to attach your application to a React component.
 See [https://github.com/davidchang/ngReact/issues/80](https://github.com/davidchang/ngReact/issues/80).

 ### Can I write a package that does X?

-If you don't find documentation for the part of Nylas Mail you want to extend, let us know!
+If you don't find documentation for the part of N1 you want to extend, let us know!
 We're constantly working to enable new workflows by making more of the application extensible.

 ### Can I distribute my package?